+Figure 13: SNOMED CT definition of Aspirin adverse reaction

 Sharing adverse reaction data

-Scenario: The patient from scenario 2.1.1 is planning a vacation with his family consisting of a cross-country camping trip.
+Scenario: The patient from scenario 4.1 is planning a vacation with his family consisting of a cross-country camping trip.
 In preparation for travels, he speaks to his physician and obtains an electronic summary of his healthcare record on a flash drive for himself, his wife and children.
 His physician informs him that the summary software includes an electronic ‘reader’ as well as a standard format that can be imported into another EHR for patient care.
 Their vacation unfolds happily until, many miles from home the patient experiences an episode of chest pain while hiking and is taken to a local emergency room.
 He provides the flash drive with his electronic record summary to the emergency room physician whose hospital employs an EHR which can accept FHIR extracted electronic record summaries for integration into the on-site health record system.
 The emergency room nurse loads the flash drive and accepts the electronic copy of the problem list, allergies and medication list into the on-site record.
 The software extract manages the differences in information model design between EHR vendors by cross-checking the allergy list with information in the problem list and encounter diagnoses.